Richard Bott: Moderator

 Bott was nominated to be moderator in 2018, and at the 43rd General Council of the church in Oshawa, Ontario, he was elected after five ballots.
 Following his election, Bott said, "I am excited about the possibilities that are in front of the church and hopeful that we are going to live into them together."

 During his installation service, Bott spoke of the feeding of the multitude, when a small child offered Jesus five small loaves and two small fish in order to feed a large crowd: "This child offered what they had, knowing that they might stay hungry.
 The child is us at our best, and the child is the world at its best; when we are ready to offer without having any idea what the end result might be — trusting that what God does with the gift, and with us, will be enough to satisfy the hunger, the hunger of all the world, and more."

 As all moderators since 1994, Bott was due to serve for three years until his successor was chosen at the 44th General Council of the United Church in August 2021.
 However due to the COVID-19 pandemic, the General Council was postponed a year, and Bott's term was subsequently extended until then.

+Return to pastoral ministry

+After stepping down as Moderator in 2022, Bott returned to pastoral ministry, becoming the minister of Grace United Church in Burlington, Ontario.